Grokzen/docker-redis-cluster/README.md

 To specify an alternate redis version (and with optional tagging):

 ```
-docker build --build-arg VERSION=3.2.2 -t <user>/redis-cluster:3.2.2 .
+docker build --build-arg redis_version=3.2.2 -t <user>/redis-cluster:3.2.2 .
 ```

-Start the image after building with `docker-compose -f compose.yml up`.
-Add `-d` to run the server in background/detached mode.

 # Run

 You have a few options for running the image:
-  * If you skipped building, download the latest build from docker hub with `docker pull druotic/redis-cluster:3.2.3` and run it with `docker run -i -t druotic/redis-cluster:3.2.3`.
+  * If you skipped building, download the latest build from docker hub with `docker pull druotic/redis-cluster` and run it with `docker run -it --net=host druotic/redis-cluster`
   * If built using docker-compose, run `docker-compose -f compose.yml up`
-  * If build using docker, run `docker run <user>/redis-cluster:3.2.2`
+  * If built using docker, run `docker run -it --net=host <user>/redis-cluster:<version>`
-  *

 # Known Issues